Music (MUS)

 Prerequisites: MUS 20001

-Enrollment is limited to students with a major in Music or Music (Supp.).
+Enrollment is limited to students with a program in Music or Music (Supp.).

 MUS 20162 Music and the Olympics: A Soundtrack for Competition, Ceremony, and Celebration (3 Credit Hours)